 By Sunday Bassey

-He said that not all the 543 members of staff of the commission in the state would be involved in the 2019 electoral process.
+He said the commission had 543 staff in the state, adding that not all of them would be involved in the election process.
+(NAN)